 Energy Affordability Program

-The Energy Affordability Program offers energy-saving upgrades to income-eligible electricity consumers, all at no cost.
-Qualified consumers can receive a free home energy needs assessment and/or a free energy-saving kit customized to meet participants’ energy needs.
+Make your home more energy efficient and lower your overall electricity bills with this no cost program providing energy-saving upgrades to income-eligible electricity consumers.
+You may qualify to receive a free home energy needs assessment and/or a free energy-saving kit customized to meet your energy needs.

-Under the increased income eligibility threshold introduced in 2023, a four-person household with a before-tax income of $84,872, or a couple with a before-tax income of $60,014, is now eligible for support through the Energy Affordability Program.
+The increased income eligibility threshold introduced in 2023 can offer support to a four-person household with a before-tax income of $84,872, or a couple with a before-tax income of $60,014.

 Do you qualify for LEAP?